OscarPellicer/AutoTestIA/README.md

     *   **Install LaTeX:** A LaTeX distribution is required for R/exams to compile `.Rmd` files into PDF documents.
         *   We recommend [TinyTeX](https://yihui.org/tinytex/), a lightweight and easy-to-install LaTeX distribution.
 You can install it from within R by first installing the `tinytex` R package (`install.packages("tinytex")`) and then running `tinytex::install_tinytex()`.
         *   Alternatively, you can use other LaTeX distributions like MiKTeX (Windows), MacTeX (macOS), or TeX Live (Linux).
     *   **Install Required R Packages:** After installing R, open the R console and install the following packages.
-While the provided R scripts (`generate_exams.R` and `run_autocorrection.R`) attempt to install missing packages, it's best to install them beforehand:
+While the provided R scripts (`autotestia/rexams/generate_exams.R` and `autotestia/rexams/run_autocorrection.R`) attempt to install missing packages, it's best to install them beforehand:
         ```R
         install.packages(c("exams", "optparse", "knitr", "qpdf"))
         ```
         *   `exams`: The core package for all R/exams functionality.
         *   `optparse`: Used by the helper R scripts for parsing command-line arguments.
-        *   `knitr`: Used by `generate_exams.R` for processing R Markdown files.
+        *   `knitr`: Used by `autotestia/rexams/generate_exams.R` (for R/exams PDF generation) for processing R Markdown files.
-        *   `qpdf`: Used by `run_autocorrection.R` for splitting PDF files containing scanned exams.
+        *   `qpdf`: Used by `autotestia/rexams/run_autocorrection.R` (for `autotestia_correct`) for splitting PDF files if R handles the splitting.
-        *   The `autotestia_correct` command's documentation and examples also remind you of its specific R package requirements.
+        *   The `autotestia_correct` command (and its underlying Python PDF processing option `--split-pages`) also has Python dependencies like `PyPDF2`, `pdf2image`, and `opencv-python` which are part of the main package install, but Poppler is an external dependency for `pdf2image`.

 ## Usage